ipalopezhentsev/photo/_posts/2020-06-07-inverting-in-rawtherapee.md

 ![After sampling](/photo/assets/images/articles/inverting-in-rt/trg-after-sampling.png)
 1. Select the Spot White Balance tool (shortcut "w") and click the gray area you used for color sampling.
 The colors improve, but are still not quite there.
 You may find you need to correct WB manually.
 For this picture, I've chosen WB to be 3150/1.052:
 ![After WB (crop)](/photo/assets/images/articles/inverting-in-rt/trg-after-wb-crop.png)
 1. Now we need to edit exposure and it will also remove the remaining color casts.
 Go to the Exposure tab.
-There you have two possibilities: a) Use common sliders like Exposure/Contrast/Black etc, b) Use the curves.
+There you have two possibilities:

+   - Use common sliders like Exposure/Contrast/Black etc
+   - Use the curves

     While the former may seem more intuitive at first, resist the temptation and don't use them!
 For this particular task of negative inversion, I've found the curves give much better precision/control so I recommend using them straight away instead of using the common sliders first only to find out you need to reconvert all your photos to use the curves anyway (I'm talking about myself here!).
 Unique point of RawTherapee is that it provides not one but two curves!
 And this comes very handy for our task.
 We'll set the first curve to be simple linear scaler, trimming the histogram to the actually used range of brightnesses in your frame.
 1. So reset the 'auto-matched' curve RawTherapee has by default, and choose 'Standard' from the dropdown for the Curve 1.
 You will need just two control points on it.
 ![Set curve 1](/photo/assets/images/articles/inverting-in-rt/trg-set-curve1.png)